marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

 ## Running HADatAc

-Open your browser to verify if the SOLR installations were successful Open one tab with the url: http://localhost:7574/solr/ Open another tab with the url: http://localhost:8983/solr/ Go back to terminal and type: sbt
+Open your browser to verify if the SOLR installations were successful Open one tab with the url: [http://localhost:7574/solr/](http://localhost:7574/solr/) Open another tab with the url: [http://localhost:8983/solr/](http://localhost:8983/solr/)

+Go back to terminal and type:

+     sbt

 Note:Navigate to the hadatac folder using cd in the terminal window, before typing sbt This step will take a long time the first time.

-Run hadatac
-In the terminal window you should see [hadatac]
+In the terminal window you should see `[hadatac]`
-In the terminal window type: run
+In the terminal window type:

-Wait
+     run

+Wait for confirmation message that the project is running.

 Browser open hadatac
 url: http://localhost:9000/hadatac/

 Wait for page to open, it will take a while.

 Further instruction can be found here https://github.com/paulopinheiro1234/hadatac/wiki/Installing-for-Linux-MacOS